Swisher County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is typically scheduled within a few weeks of your arrest.
-The specific date will be on the paperwork you received from the arresting officer.
+- When it Happens: It typically occurs within a few weeks of your arrest.
+You will receive a notice in the mail informing you of the date, time, and location.

 2. Pre-Trial Hearings

-• Discovery Process: After the arraignment, the discovery process begins.
-This is where your attorney (or the court-appointed attorney) will request evidence from the prosecution, including police reports, breathalyzer or blood test results, video footage, and witness statements.
-Your attorney will review this evidence to identify any weaknesses in the prosecution's case.
+- Discovery Process: This is where your attorney receives evidence from the prosecution, including police reports, breath/blood test results, and witness statements.
+This allows your attorney to build a defense strategy.

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-Intoxicated is defined as having a BAC of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or other substances.
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This includes proving that you were operating a motor vehicle in a public place and that you had a Blood Alcohol Concentration (BAC) of 0.08% or higher or were impaired due to alcohol or drugs.

 First Offense